-3. That the project is consistent with the design criteria and special use standards and conditions of this chapter pursuant to section 13.20.130et seq.
+3. That the project is consistent with the design criteria and special use standards and conditions of this chapter pursuant to section 13.20.130 et seq.

 This finding can be made, in that the development is designed to have almost no visual impact on the neighborhood.
-The antennas and cable tray will be flush mounted to and painted to match the existing building.
+A fiberglass screen, textured and painted to match the existing building, will screen the antennas.
 The equipment cabinets will not be visible from Portola Drive.
 The development site is not on a prominent ridge, beach, or bluff top.